saksham-1304/AskMyPDF/README.md

-# PDF Chat Application with Qdrant Vector Database
+# AskMyPDF - PDF Chat Application with Qdrant Vector Database

-A full-stack MERN application that allows users to upload PDF documents and have AI-powered conversations with them using Google Gemini AI and **Qdrant vector database** for enhanced semantic search.
+AskMyPDF is a full-stack MERN application that allows users to upload PDF documents and have AI-powered conversations with them using Google Gemini AI and **Qdrant vector database** for enhanced semantic search.

 ## Features